rubisaini/express-url-mapper/Readme.md

 npm install express-url-mapper
 ```
 ### Some Guidelines
-This module needs to parameters, first parameter is express instance and second is the list of the objects which have old, new url along with the redirection code.
+This module needs two parameters, first parameter is express instance and second is the list of the objects which have old, new url along with the redirection code.
 like:
 ```sh
 [